calmm-js/partial.lenses/README.md

 ##### <a id="L-branch"></a> [≡](#contents) [▶](https://calmm-js.github.io/partial.lenses/#L-branch) [`L.branch({prop: traversal, ...props}) ~> traversal`](#L-branch "L.branch: {p1: PTraversal s a, ...pts} -> PTraversal s a")

 `L.branch` creates a new traversal from a given template object that specifies how the new traversal should visit the properties of an object.
+If one thinks of traversals as specifying sets of paths, then the template can be seen as mapping each property to a set of paths to traverse.

 For example: